 The build up to Michael’s party increases in intensity, with construction apace in his backyard.
 We decide that since the Out-Crowd performance is to be a dance/sock hop, we have to clear the music room in order to have enough space for dancing.
 We set up for the band to perform in a corner, to keep the main part of the room free of obstacles.
 A table is set up by the door for refreshments.
 There is no place for the kids to sit down.
-Hopefully they’ll be dancing the entire time.
+Hopefully they will be dancing the entire time.
 Guido is assigned to keep alcohol out of the punch and limit entrance to just the kids.
 I ask Mike Sr. if any of his jazz combo friends will be attending, suggesting they can perform a few Sinatra favorites on the Elizabethan stage while the adults mingle after the play’s performance.
 He calls around and says the singer and keyboard player will attend.
 His smile tells me my party planning skills are appreciated.
 At the end of the play’s performance, extra tables and chairs will be set up in the pit area, so the adults will be comfortable and enjoy the jazz ensemble.
 It will be a cocktail party with a full bar for the adults.
 We claim the garage for the few actual teens attending where beer and pot consumption can be ignored.
 Mrs. Antonio’s special spaghetti will be served to the kids.
 They have really gone all out.
-Mike Sr. tells me the guest list has expanded to 250.
+Mike Sr. tells me the guest list has expanded to 150.
 The house will be bursting.
 It is the band’s job to keep everyone moving.

 Mr. Clark is stunned when I bring Intrepid Jimmy to our after-school rehearsal, with an actual drama critic to get a professional opinion.
 We are in dress rehearsal mode, so they see the full production.
 Jimmy takes photos.
 After we finish, the critic has many questions.
-He says he doesn’t want to give any advice because we have obviously brought a modern interpretation to the classic.
+He says he does not want to give any advice because we have obviously brought a modern interpretation to the classic.
 He asks about Grant’s role, aware of the efforts we made to have him in our cast.
 I explain it is crucial for him to be the observer (he has no lines) of the dream sequences, as seen through innocent eyes.
-In the program we remove the love slave description and call him the Innocent.
+In the program we remove the love slave description and just call him the Innocent.

 “Grant has really interpreted his role himself, as he is always on stage but not participating in the action.
 We hope the audience sees the play through his eyes.”